This article will cover the completion of our Mobile HF project. Our installation is fairly complex, so we’ve broken the project into several phases:

 - Phase 4 – Install a 500w Amplifier, 160m capability, and operating accessories (this article)

 The first step in this part of our project was to add upgrades to our Scorpion SA-680 Screwdriver Antenna to enable it to be used on 160m.

 Ron at Scorpion Antennas makes an add-on coil unit to enable his 80m – 10m antennas to work on 160m.
 The picture above shows the add-on coil installed along with a 3 ft rod and Cap Hat.
 The coil adds additional base loading inductance to enable the antenna to work on 160m.

-A different shunt coil is required to get the 160m configuration to tune up properly.
+A different shunt coil is required to properly tune up the 160m configuration.
 Ron makes a very nice shunt coil switching unit (the grey box attached to the base of the antenna in the picture above) to allow multiple shunt coils to be used.

 The next step in this phase of our project was the installation of a mobile HF amplifier and some accessories to make the operation of our mobile HF station easier.
-As Alan Applegate (K0BG), author of the excellent K0BG.com website on mobile HF points out, installing an amplifier in a mobile application is not a trivial project.
+Alan Applegate (K0BG), author of the excellent K0BG.com website on mobile HF, points out that installing an amplifier in a mobile application is not a trivial project.
 One must pay a great deal of attention to the following areas:

 - Beefing up the vehicle’s electrical system to be able to supply adequate 13.8V power (a 500W mobile amplifier will require 60A – 80A of sustained current when transmitting at full output and may draw close to 100A on peaks).

 - Proper physical mounting and adequate cooling to dissipate the heat generated (a 500W amplifier will generate approximately 500W of heat when operating at full output)

 - Proper choking of antenna control leads to ensue that conducted RF does not get into your vehicle or electronics (this area was covered during the installation of our Screwdriver Antenna)